axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 ### Next steps

 After you address feedback from maintainers, your PR will be merged and your contributions will be visible on [docs.roninchain.com](https://docs.roninchain.com).
-Congratulations, you're a full-blown contributor!
+Congratulations, you're a full-blown contributor.

 ### Naming conventions